nimiq-network/developer-reference/src/docs/account-tree.md

 The account tree can be used to verify that an account in a certain state was part of a certain block.
 And account tree is composed of account tree nodes.

+# Applying blocks to AccountsTree
+* No spending of funds received in the same block
+* Transaction ordering: In general fee per byte (same as in Mempool), currently ignored
+* Procedure:
+  1 subtract from all sender accounts
+  2 add to all recipient accounts
+  3 create contract accounts
+  4 prune contract accounts

 # Account tree node
 And account tree node can be of two types: branch or terminal.
 Branch node build the tree structure while the terminal nodes are the leaves of the tree.

 ## Account tree node branch